-The Fraudulent Destruction, Removal, or Concealment of Writing crime in the state of Texas gives police the right to arrest you if they believe you destroyed or otherwise impaired certain kinds of documents, currency or other types of “writings.”
+The Texas Fraudulent Destruction, Removal, or Concealment of Writing law gives police the right to arrest you if they believe you destroyed or otherwise impaired certain kinds of documents, currency or other types of “writings” (like price tags) unrelated to government records with the intent to defraud.

 Have you been charged with Fraudulent Destruction, Removal, or Concealment of Writing?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

-Fraudulent Destruction, Removal, or Concealment of Writing is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
-Learn more detailed information about the Fraudulent Destruction, Removal, or Concealment of Writing offense below.
+The Penal Code classifies the Texas Fraudulent Destruction, Removal, or Concealment of Writing law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+Learn more about the Texas offense of Fraudulent Destruction, Removal, or Concealment of Writing below.

 What is the current Texas law about Fraudulent Destruction, Removal, or Concealment of Writing?

-The current Texas law defines the offense of Fraudulent Destruction, Removal, or Concealment of Writing in Penal Code Section §32.47 as follows:[1]
+Texas law currently defines the offense of Fraudulent Destruction, Removal, or Concealment of Writing in Penal Code Section §32.47 as follows:[1]

 (a) A person commits an offense if, with intent to defraud or harm another, he destroys, removes, conceals, alters, substitutes, or otherwise impairs the verity, legibility, or availability of a writing, other than a governmental record.